Erudika/paraio.org/src/monolite/partials/001-intro.md

 ParaClient pc = new ParaClient(accessKey, secretKey);
 // Para endpoint - http://localhost:8080 or https://paraio.com
 pc.setEndpoint(paraServerURL);
+// Set this to true if you want ParaClient to throw exceptions on HTTP errors pc.throwExceptionOnHTTPError(false);
 // send a test request - this should return a JSON object of type 'app' pc.me();
 ```